Cpymadtools

 Tables can only be correctly read back in MAD-X (through READTABLE) if the written file has a NAME and a TYPE entries in its headers.

-If these entries are not (see below for their usage), then they will be given default values so the TFS file can be read by MAD-X.
+If these entries are not present (see below for their usage), then they will be given default values so the TFS file can be read back by MAD-X.

-• headers_table (str) -- the name of the internal table to use for headers.
-Defaults to SUMM.
+• headers_table (str) -- The name of the internal table to use for headers.
+Defaults to using the SUMM table.

 Example